Cuba 10: Cocodrilos / Bay of Pigs

-Got to bus station later than planned this morn (via a tuc-tuc, young fella was delighted), told reservation gone.
+We got to bus station later than planned this morn (via a tuc-tuc, the young fella was delighted), and were told the reservation was gone.
 Your wan had reserved the wrong date in any case.
-Told to wait till the bus arrived.
+We were told to wait till the bus arrived.
 It was full but we should wait anyway.

 We did.
 Another bus driver came along, ruffled the young fella’s hair, cleared a load of shit from the seats in front, bags and things, and told another fella (a German) to move off somewhere else.
 He did and we sat down.

 They’d squeezed us on!
 We’re now on the way to Playa Larga.
 Todo bien.

 Zero mojitos (it’s still not 10am).

 This bus journey is mad.
 We stopped in a village so the co-driver could go off and buy a load of bread rolls.
 Then we stopped in another village to they could buy a bag of peppers from a woman at the side of the road.
 There was a great long chat between them all.
 The co-driver kissed her on the cheek, the driver was blowing her kisses from his seat.
 He keeps turning the steering wheel left and right even though we’re going in a straight line.
 As if he were driving a speedboat and compensating for the waves.
 I guess he’s compensating for the potholes.

 So much happened today, dunno where to start.
 The bus got us here, Playa Larga, where the Amis once tried invading through the Bay of Pigs.
 Signs of their humiliating defeat at the hands of Fidel’s heroes are everywhere.

 A tank greeted us upon arrival, as indeed it must have the Americans, though they weren’t really Americans at all but disaffected Cubans sent back to do their dirty work.

 We went to see the crocodiles at Guamá.
 Impressive creatures, smirking all the time behind huge mouths of jagged teeth.